lorn-jaeger/GEE-Wildfire-Data/README.md

 # Todo List

-- catch timeout
+- catch timeout when downloading data

-- quality README

-- central install file

-- strip notebooks into python files

 - tie to Jesse's google drive, might be weird because its a shared folder.
 Multiple writing.

-- containerize and publish

 ## Project Summary
 Earth-Engine-Wildfire-Data is a Python command-line utility and library for extracting and